not-only-code/qtranslate-slug/README.md

 New in version 1.1
 ------------------

-* added mulsitie support
+* added multisite support
 * fixed some parse url bugs
 * fixed slug bases validation

-**Advice**

-**If you're using a multisite installation, you will must activate qtranslate plugins by sepparetly on each site.**
+**Advice: If you're using a multisite installation, you will must activate qtranslate plugins by sepparetly on each site.**

 You can also check the [project website](http://not-only-code.github.com/qtranslate-slug/) hosted on [GitHub](http://not-only-code.github.com).
 Thanks for use this plugin!